Asked Questions (FAQ)

 panel reaching nearly to the floor really presents a nice clean look on the outside.

-But once again, after servicing many dozens of these, I have to say I'm not yet 'sold' (I'm not a negative person, honestly, but...
+But once again, after servicing a ton of these, I have to say I'm not yet 'sold'.
+I'm

 Some of the same reservations I have about FL clothes washers apply here.
 Nearly all these high-end dishwashers use electronic